The University of Western Ontario seeks to commercialize the results of its research in such a manner as to:

-2.1 Prior to assignment to the University or following reassignment from the University, a Creator may elect to proceed with commercialization of Creator owned Intellectual Property on their own at their own expense.
+2.1 Prior to assignment to the University or after reassignment from the University, a Creator may elect to proceed with the commercialization of Creator-owned Intellectual Property at their own expense.

 2.2 Net Revenue will be shared between the University and the Intellectual Property Creator(s) according to the following mechanism:

 - Any Net Revenue from licensing non-copyright material or equity in a spin-off company will be shared 85% to the Intellectual Property Creator(s) and 15% to the University.

 - Any Net Revenue from licensing of software will be shared 93% to the Intellectual Property Creator(s) and 7% to the University unless said software was not created with significant use of University resources, in which case Net Revenue will be shared 97% to the Intellectual Property Creator(s) and 3% to the University.

 DEFINED ROLES AND RESPONSIBILITIES